ditlef9/python-nextjs-postgresql-devsecops-gcp/uptime-app/README.md

 ---

-## 🔗 8 Connecting to PostgresSQL with Next
+## 🔗 8 Connecting to PostgreSQL with Next

 ### Connect from local machine

-* Install PostgresSQL for Node.js:
+* Install PostgreSQL for Node.js:
 `npm install pg` and
 `npm install --save-dev @types/pg`